bmatt974/OpenServ-DeFAI-Assistant-on-Steroids/README.md

 ### Auth with apiKey
 ```
-Fetch data from https://api.coingecko.com/api/v3/coins/list with apiKey "x_cg_demo_api_key" and value with "COINGECKO_API_KEY" from secret
+Post data to https://my-cms-website-example.com/api/posts with apiKey "X-API-Key" and value with "MY-CMS-WEBSITE_API_KEY" from secret.
 ```
 ### Auth with Token BEARER
 ```
-Fetch data from https://jsonplaceholder.typicode.com/posts.
+Post data to https://jsonplaceholder.typicode.com/posts.
 Use Token BEARER from secret.
 ```
 ### Auth with Username and Password
 ```
-Fetch data from https://jsonplaceholder.typicode.com/posts with "john" username and password "MySecretLabel" from secret
+Post data to https://example.com/posts with "john" username and password "MySecretLabel" from secret.
 ```
 ## 📝 Article Generation